emseedee/emseedee.github.io/htc/timeline.md

 title: Holy Trinity Coventry Timeline
 ---

-## This timeline lists significant dates in the history of Holy Tinity Church, Coventry.
+## List of significant dates in the history of Holy Tinity Church, Coventry.

 <table border="1">
 	<tr>